Kymberly has lots of experience dyeing her hair and knows how frustrating it can be to end up with the wrong shade.

 - Wash the color out in the shower with a lot of of water, while wearing plastic gloves.

-- Shampoo once or twice, and scrub with soap on an old face cloth at any dye patches on the skin to lighten them.
+- Shampoo once or twice.
+Take an old face cloth, soap it up, and scrub at any dye patches on the skin to lighten them.

-- Use a large amount of color-care conditioner - this helps to 'set' the color and close the hair shaft.
+- Use a large amount of color-care conditioner—his helps to "set" the color and close the hair shaft.

 - Wash all towels and clothing that you have used during this bleach/dye process.